ostdotcom/website-docupony/platform/docs/wallet_sdk_setup/android.md

 ### a).
 Implementing the `OstWorkFlowCallback` interface
 There are different ways to pass these callback functions in workflows.
 We will create a `BaseFragment` for reusability purpose which will implement `OstWorkFlowCallback` interface.

 The Wallet SDK <u>does not hold strong reference of workflow callbacks.</u> It only has a <u>weak reference of workflow callback.</u> This is done to avoid any memory leaks.
-The app should hold the reference of the calbacks as long as it needs.
+The app should hold the reference of the callbacks as long as it needs.

 Sample Implementation of [ BaseFragment class](https://github.com/ostdotcom/ost-wallet-sdk-android/blob/release-2.0/app/src/main/java/ost/com/sampleostsdkapplication/fragments/BaseFragment.java) is available as a part of [demo app ](https://github.com/ostdotcom/ost-wallet-sdk-android/tree/release-2.0/app).